kingjulio8238/memarydocs/docs/contribute.md

 responses.append(query_analyzer_with_examples.invoke({"question": question}))
 ```

-### Purpose in larger system
+!!! note "Purpose in larger system"
     - In a parallel system, the agent will be able to parse multiple queries at once.
 The query decomposer (QD) will pass all subqueries (or original query if no subqueries exist) to the agent at once.
     - Simultaneously, QD will pass the original query to the reranking module to rerank the agent responses based on their relevance to the pre-decomposed query.

-### Future Contributions
+!!! info "Future Contributions"
-- Self-Learning: Whenever queries are decomposed, those examples will be appended to the engine’s example store as a **feedback loop** for improved future performance.
+    Self-Learning: Whenever queries are decomposed, those examples will be appended to the engine’s example store as a **feedback loop** for improved future performance.

 ## Reranking
 ![reranking](https://github.com/kingjulio8238/memary/blob/main/diagrams/reranking_diagram.png?raw=true)